v-lubomski/v-lubomski/README.md

-👋 Hi, I’m a Quality Assurance Engineer and this is my sandbox for different small projects
+👋 Hi, I’m an Automation Quality Assurance Engineer and this is my sandbox for different small projects